 Department Funding Opportunities

 The Department of Psychiatry and Behavioral Sciences Small Grant Program, launched in 2015, was designed to promote research and collaborative scholarly projects advancing the academic interests of our faculty and the strategic themes of our department.
-Awards include Pilot Studies in novel scientific areas that have high potential to lead to competitive grant applications and Small Scholarly Projects related to education, clinical care, community outreach, and health systems issues, such as health care quality.
-For more information, and to view projects funded by year, please visit: http://med.stanford.edu/psychiatry/research/funding/smallgrants.html
+Rebranded as the Departmental Innovator Grant Program in 2018, awards include Pilot Studies in novel scientific areas that have high potential to lead to competitive grant applications and Small Scholarly Projects related to education, clinical care, community outreach, and health systems issues, such as health care quality.
+For more information, and to view projects funded by year, please visit: http://med.stanford.edu/psychiatry/research/funding/innovatorgrants.html

 Suicide Prevention through Outreach (SPOt)